François Gagnon (journalist): Journalism career

 Gagnon began in journalism in 1986, at CKCH radio in Hull, Quebec, where he covered news and court cases.
 An early mentor, Régis Bouchard, taught him the importance of checking facts to improve writing and quality.
 While Gagnon reported on a vehicle driven off the des Draveurs Bridge crossing of the Gatineau River during icy conditions in January 1988, a second vehicle also went off the same bridge.
-He and a nearby resident with a rope, went into the icy river and rescued the driver, Monique Boudrias, the sister of Montreal Canadiens assistant general manager André Boudrias.
+He and a nearby resident with a rope went into the icy river and rescued the driver, Monique Boudrias, the sister of Montreal Canadiens assistant general manager André Boudrias.
 Boudrias thanked Gagnon for saving his sister's life and offered him tickets for a Canadiens home game.

 Writing for Le Droit, Gagnon covered the Hull Olympiques in the Quebec Major Junior Hockey League beginning in the 1994–95 season.
 One year later, he became the French language beat reporter for the Ottawa Senators and the National Hockey League.
 As the Montreal-based correspondent for the Quebec City newspaper Le Soleil, Gagnon wrote an article in September 2001 detailing the cancer diagnosis of the Canadiens' team captain Saku Koivu.
 Gagnon subsequently covered the Canadiens for La Presse from 2006 to 2013.

 Gagnon worked for both La Presse and Réseau des sports (RDS) from 2008 until 2013.
 He wrote online columns about the Canadiens with RDS, and was a television panellist on L'Antichambre during hockey broadcasts.
 In 2009, he began contributing to Hockey 360.
 Working full-time with RDS since 2013, he continued as an online columnist and television commentator.
 He also made regular appearances with Marie-France Bazzo's morning show on Ici Radio-Canada Première.
-Gagnon stated his career highlight was a 45-minute interview with Jean Béliveau who was fighting against cancer.
+Gagnon stated his career highlight was a 45-minute interview with Jean Béliveau who was fighting cancer.
+Gagnon retired from RDS in 2026.

-Reputation
+Reputation and honours

 Canadiens' captain Guy Carbonneau stated that Gagnon's "enthusiasm and effort for the game he loves is evident every day", and that "everyone in hockey knows him, especially in Quebec".
 Gagnon's colleagues knew him to work hard, often deleting an entire article to start over and leave the press box around 2 a.m.
 Professional Hockey Writers' Association (PHWA) president Frank Seravalli credited Gagnon being the voice of hockey for more than 30 years in French Canada, and that he "is the first person that Montrealers read or listen to in the morning, because he does not hesitate to share his opinions or write controversial articles".
 Luc Gélinas opined that Gagnon "wants to understand and analyze everything, that's why many Canadiens fans believe that he hates this team".